 Each team must also include a discussion of their claim drafting strategy with their submission.
 Claims must be drafted in light of the prior art found during the search and must comply with all statutory provisions, e.g., 35 USC §§ 101, 102, 103, and 112, as to clarity, support in the specification, subject matter eligibility, and the like.
-Teams are permitted to draft their claims using any patent application drafting software program they wish, so long as the claims are submitted in .pdf format, as discussed further in the rules below.
+Teams are permitted to draft their claims using any word processing software program they wish (e.g., Word, Google docs, WordPerfect), so long as generative artificial intelligence is not used and the claims are submitted in PDF format, as discussed further in the rules below.
 Scoring of the claims and the summary of the claim drafting strategy will be based, at least in part, on the following: